STarrant/QuizChallenge/README.md

 **Features** that will be **implemented** in the **future:**

+* Improvement on the responsive nature of the site is definitely an area for improvement.
+Fixing the size of the game area and using media queries is required.
 * Two player mode.
 (This is my single biggest disappointment that I did not have time to get this implemented before project submission.)
 * Google text-to-speech api to read questions and answer choices.
 * Change the picture backgrounds to suit the quiz category.
 The work involved here made this prohibitive in the project timeline and